When was the Surface Duo released in the US?

 The Duo is essentially a smaller version of the Surface Neo.
 They’re both dual-screen folding devices, but the Duo is a smartphone running Android.

 It has a pair of 5.6in 1800x1350 OLED displays separated by a 360-degree hinge, so this isn’t a single folding screen like the Galaxy Fold.
-On the back is Gorilla Glass and the design means you can bend it into various different forms like a convertible 2-in-1 laptop.
+On the back is Gorilla Glass and the design means you can bend it into different forms like a convertible 2-in-1 laptop.

 Microsoft has also made it compatible with the Surface Pen stylus, but little else has been confirmed about the Surface Duo.
 The video shown looks like USB-C is the chosen port.